T-Flet/Vim/README.md

-        Familiar:   Contains all the necessary settings to make Vim behave more or less like a "normal" text editor, such as the Ctrl+[xcvzya] key mappings and making the arrows move the cursor instead of text lines (as set in the Basic file).
+        Familiar:   Contains all the necessary settings to make Vim behave more or less like a "normal" text editor, such as the Ctrl+[xcvzyaf] key mappings and making the arrows move the cursor instead of text lines (as set in the Basic file).
                     Useful mode while learning to properly use Vim or in order not to give up known and common keyboard shortcuts.
+                    This mode DOES NOT take away any functionality from the other configuration files; it simply adds the "familiar" options, which you can choose not to use, but some of which are quite useful.

 4 - Copy the edited _vimrc file to your Vim installation folder.